Boh predvichnyi narodyvsia

-"Boh predvichnyi narodyvsia" («Бог предвічний народився») is a Ukrainian Christmas carol, which is translated into English as "Eternal God Was Born" or sometimes "Pre-eternal God Was Born."
+"Boh predvichnyi narodyvsia" («Бог предвічний народився») is a Ukrainian Christmas carol (koliadka), which is translated into English as "Eternal God Was Born" or sometimes "Pre-eternal God Was Born."
 It focuses on the incarnation in the story of the nativity.

 Background

 One of the most famous carols in Western Ukraine and the amongst the Ukrainian diaspora, it is customary to sing this carol before the traditional Twelve-dish Christmas Eve supper is served in many parts of the historic region of Galicia.
 It also sung in churches at the end of the Divine Liturgy from Christmas Day until Candlemas.

 "Boh predvichnyi narodyvsia" is in the "Bohohlasnyk" - a Ukrainian anthology of pious songs, which was published in Pochayiv Monastery during the late eighteenth century.
 The poet Ivan Franko considered this the best of all Ukrainian church songs, calling it "a pearl among carols."

 Lyrics

 There are multiple versions of this carol, ranging in length from 2 to 10 verses.
 This version includes 7 verses, and reflects the most common form used in the United States liturgically.